timfpark/topological/README.md

 Let's look at a simple example to see how Topological works.
 Let's say that we have a very simple data pipeline that processees a stream of numbers between 0 and 100 and keeps a running tally of the split between how many are greater and less than 50.

-This sample is [available on GitHub](https://github.com/timfpark/topological-sample) and has no infrastructure dependencies - so that you can run it locally.
+This sample is [available on GitHub](https://github.com/timfpark/topological-sample) and has no infrastructure dependencies, so you can run it locally to get a feel for how the framework works.

 We first define a Connection, which typically is a connection to a message broker, queue, or other real data source, but to keep this simple, we'll use a connection that emits messages periodically based on a random number generator that looks like this: